Getting Blinky going for EFM8.

-Why use an EFM8 MCU
+Why use a Silicon Labs EFM8 MCU

-The great thing about the EFM8 line from Silicon Labs is that they’re very inexpensive.
+The great thing about the Silicon Labs EFM8 microcontroller line is that they’re very inexpensive.
 A look at Mouser will show that the EFM8BB10F2G in QFN20 is the lowest cost MCU on the market in singles and in-quantity for the average engineer and maker.
 It is very hard to beat the EFM8BB10F2G with 16 GPIOS, built in configurable 12bit ADC, 4 16-bit timers, comparators, UART, SPI, 2kB of program space, 256 bytes of ram, and on-chip debugging.
 Also, the EFM8 line is very easy to get working as it needs very little support hardware.
 And for a few cents more, you can get even more ram and program space.

 Prerequisites for the EFM8